gisgeolab/ARPA_Weather_plugin/README.md

-# ARPA Meteorological Sensors Plugin
+# ARPA Weather Sensors Plugin

-This repositories contains the complete plugin to process ARPA meteorological sensors time series.
+This repositories contains the complete plugin to process ARPA weather sensors time series.

 ## Installation
 In order to use this plugin you need to install Sodapy and Dask libraries.